Our next clinic will take place October 11th – 15th, 2021 in Nashville.

-If you have any questions about the clinic that aren’t addressed here, or would like to be included in our VIP Notification List for when registration is opened for future clinics, you can e-mail us at the bottom of this page.
+If you have any questions about the clinic that aren’t addressed on this page, or would like to be included in our VIP Notification List for when registration opens for this and future clinics, you can e-mail us at the bottom of this page.

 You’re invited to a one-of-a-kind event that takes place in Nashville: a clinic devoted to the hands-on techniques of modern, professional music production and recording, exclusively for women.
 That’s right: all of the students in the clinic are women.